 Apply user-defined roles and behaviors to an individual element

-Element attributes are classified as positional or named.
-They’re set and defined directly on the element they’re modifying using an attribute list.
+Unlike document attributes, element attributes are defined directly on the element to which they apply using an attribute list.

 Attributes are assigned to block and inline elements using an attribute list.
 For block elements, the attribute list is placed in a block attribute lines above the block.
 For block and inline macros, the attribute list is placed between the square brackets of the macro.
 For formatted text, the attribute list is placed in the square brackets in front of the text enclosure.
 However, formatted text only supports a specialized form of the attribute list.